CGevorg/Employee_Matcher/README.md

 # Employee_Matcher
-The application which give you an interface for matching the employees inside the company.
+The application gives you an interface for matching the employees inside the company.

 **For runnning a project run**
 `docker-compose up --build`